-Showing up to a support group, whether online or in person, is a big step to long-term recovery.
+Showing up to a support group, whether online or in person, is a big step toward long-term recovery.
 If you have a mild or moderate AUD, a support group can supply you with self-efficacy tools as well as a sponsor or mentor.

-If you have a severe AUD, a rehabilitation center can provide around-the-clock care and medical attention.
+If you have severe AUD, a rehabilitation center can provide around-the-clock care and medical attention.
 Once you’re on the path to recovery, an online support group can help you garner a support system.

-If you or a loved one is experiencing symptoms of an AUD, it’s important to speak with a healthcare professional.
+If you or a loved one is experiencing symptoms of AUD, it’s important to speak with a healthcare professional.

 People with AUD may find themselves: